 It was somewhat of a risky proposition for General Manager Don Sweeney and the Bruins front office.
 After all, with just six playoff games to speak of over the previous three seasons there was little room for regression; it’s not a stretch to say that seats (though not yet “hot”) were beginning to warm up.

-Pondering all of this simultaneous rookie success led me to wonder, “What are the best rookie campaigns in Bruins history?”
+Pondering the recent success of Charlie McAvoy and Jake DeBrusk led me to wonder, “What are the best rookie campaigns in Bruins history?”

 Let’s find out.

 In no particular order:

 As one of three players drafted with the picks acquired from the Hartford Whalers for Glen Wesley, Samsonov vastly outshone his more heralded rookie teammate Joe Thornton in his rookie campaign.
 At 19 years of age, Samsonov’s 22 goals, 25 assists and 47 points all topped the rookie scoring charts.
 Not even future members of the 1,000 Point Club Patrik Elias or Patrick Marleau could touch the Russian water bug that year.
 (Sidenote: Patrick Marleau is extremely old).

 He would go on to record an additional seven points in six playoff games before being named the 1998 Calder Trophy winner, capturing 49 of 60 first-place votes.
 The 8th overall pick in the 1997 Draft would ultimately record 376 points in 514 games for Boston before a 2006 trade sent him to Edmonton for various parts, including the draft pick which turned into Milan Lucic.

 Known more these days as a studio analyst for NESN and the player traded for Cam Neely, Barry Pederson was a scoring dynamo for the Bruins before a series of shoulder ailments derailed his career.